quarksuite/legacy/API.md

 #### Param

-`fonts`: one or more arguments targeting the desired stacks
+`...fonts`: one or more arguments targeting the desired stacks

 #### Returns